janst44/game1/README.md

 # game1
+Theme of the game:

-describe your plan of the game here.
+How the game works:

+What kind of graphic is needed?:

+Code design:
+  - graphical interface

+  - underlying code